mapact/personal-growth-log/README.md

 4. The app should store and record an input by the dates.

 ### Scope of MVP
-1. The MVP of the app will have features for user to:
+The MVP of the app will have features for user to:
-    a. enter a new entry
+* enter a new entry
-    b. edit an entry
+* edit an entry
-    c. view all entries
+* view all entries
-    d. delete an entry
+* delete an entry

 ## Technology Utilized
 1. HTML and CSS for frontend web design
 2. Flexbox for website to be responsive
 3. MEN (MongoDB, Express, Node.JS)to design backend for application
-    a.
-MongoDB Atlas Cluster, to store database.
+    * MongoDB Atlas Cluster, to store database.
 It is hosted on Azure
-    b.
-Express for controller and repository
+    * Express for controller and repository
-    c. node.JS
+    * node.JS
 4. chart.js to show the time graph of learning
 5. moment.js to show dates
 6. Heroku to host the application